hauensteina/aga-ratings/README.md

 $ curl -X POST -H "Content-Type: application/json" -d @results.json https://aga-ratings.herokuapp.com/run

+For the JSON format, look at results.csv in this repository.

 Deploying
 -----------

 Any push to the mster branch of this repo will automatically deploy to heroku.
+If you want to run locally, you need to be on Ubuntu and have python3 installed.

+Then:

+$ cd aga-ratings
+$ python -m venv venv
+$ source venv/bin/activate
+$ pip install -r requirements.txt
+$ python heroku_app.py

+Test with

+$ curl -X POST -H "Content-Type: application/json" -d @results.json http://127.0.0.1:8000/run

 Compiling the C++ part
 -------------------------

 The ratings are computed by C++ code taken from https://github.com/Fraze/AGA-Ratings-Program, which is the code used by the AGA to pull tournament results from their DB, compute new ratings, and upload the the new ratings to the DB.
-There is now a new binary bayrate_csv which we use to read csv input and write csv output.
+There is now a new binary bayrate_csv which reads csv input and writes csv output.
+No DB connection is needed.
 The Python endpoint converts JSON to csv, runs bayrate_csv, and converts the output back to JSON.

 If you want to change how the ratings work, you need to compile bayrate_csv on a 64-bit Ubuntu box.